The Secret Life of Us: Plot

-History and popularity
+History

-The series had its genesis in a telemovie; a 22-episode first season was commissioned by the Ten Network before the movie screened.
-As its popularity rose, issues arose between the show's creators and Network Ten, which saw higher ratings when it screened before 9:30.
+The Secret Life of Us had its genesis in a telemovie; a 22-episode first season was commissioned by Network 10 before the movie screened.

+The show had a budget of $5.3 million dollars during its first season.
+Ownership was jointly split between three of its producers/financiers; Southern Star Group, Optus Television and Network 10 (which has been owned by Paramount and related subsidiaries since 2017).
+Additionally, the UK's Channel 4 provided funding for the show's first three seasons, although they are not mentioned among the copyright holders in the credits.
+Channel 4 pulled out after the third series and the fourth series was not aired in the UK.
+As its popularity rose in Australia during the first season, issues arose between the show's creators and Network 10, which saw higher ratings when it screened before 9:30.
 This necessitated cutting scenes with sexual themes.

 The inclusion of a prominent Aboriginal character (Kelly Lewis, played by Deborah Mailman) attracted comment at the time of the series' broadcast, and has since been cited as a landmark in the history of media representations of Indigenous Australians.

+The series has been noted as significant for its inclusion of a central, gay coming out narrative in its first season (Richie Blake, played by Spencer McLaren).

 The show's ratings began to dwindle following the departure of several key actors and the introduction of new characters and cast members.
 This began in the second season with the departure of Joel Edgerton and Damian De Montemas.
 It was the third season that featured a particularly high character turnover, and included the departure of key original cast members Claudia Karvan and Abi Tucker.
+Production ended in 2004 with the completion of the fourth season.
+The decision had been made to discontinue production after the first three episodes of the fourth season aired in Australia to disastrously low ratings.
+At that time, the program was removed from its primetime slot.
+The unscreened episodes from that final season were broadcast with little publicity in late 2005.

 Five main cast members – Sibylla Budd, Spencer McLaren, Dan Spielman, Nina Liu, and Gigi Edgley – left at the end of season three and original lead Samuel Johnson left early in season four, followed by Michael Dorman three episodes later.
 Original cast members Deborah Mailman and David Tredinnick continued, and seven new regular characters were added for season four.
 The changes were part of a larger overhaul which had the arrival of a new producer, a new script producer, and a new writing team.